aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/rendering-drop-shadow/_index.md

 ## What is “save PSD as PNG” and why does it matter?

 Saving a PSD as PNG creates a widely‑supported, lossless image that retains transparency.
 This is essential when you need to display Photoshop assets on the web, in mobile apps, or as part of a larger image‑processing pipeline.
 Adding a drop shadow at the same time lets you produce a polished visual effect without opening Photoshop.

+## Why use Aspose.PSD for this workflow?

+* **Full control from code** – No need to launch Photoshop or rely on external tools.
+* **Preserves layer effects** – Drop shadows, glows, and other effects are rendered exactly as they appear in the original file.
+* **Export PNG with alpha** – The PNG output keeps the transparent background, making it ready for web or UI use.
+* **Cross‑platform** – Works on any OS that supports Java 8+.

 ## Prerequisites